selenkunkcu/foodies/README.md

 npm run dev
 ```

-6. Open your web browser and navigate to http://localhost:3000 to view the Foodies Blog.
+6. Open your web browser and navigate to http://localhost:3000 to view and share with Foodies :)